chihinch/Elemental-Attack/README.md

 To keep the game simple, elements can only be attacked with one of the two weapons, depending on their most common [oxidation state](https://en.wikipedia.org/wiki/Oxidation_state).
 Those with positive oxidation states are immune to the electron gun, and those with negative oxidation states are immune to the ioniser.

-The player gains points for each pacified atom.
+The player gains points for each neutralized atom.

 The player loses health if they are hit by a neutron attack, or if an atom reaches the bottom of the screen.
 They can restore health by capturing noble gas atoms that occasionally fall down.